qian256/HoloLensARToolKit/README.md

 Date: 2017-05-13

 ## Overview
 **HoloLensARToolKit** is a successful experiment to integrate [ARToolKit](http://artoolkit.org/) (v5.3.2) with [HoloLens](https://www.microsoft.com/microsoft-hololens/en-us), or generally UWP (Universal Windows Platform).
 With fiducial marker tracking provided by ARToolKit, plus the indoor localization of HoloLens, many Augmented Reality applications would be made possible.

 This repository contains:
 - Wrapper of [ARToolKit5](https://github.com/artoolkit/artoolkit5) for UWP
 - Unity package to interface the native library
 - Some sample Unity scenes to demo the use of them
 - Link to camera calibration of HoloLens

+## What's new in v0.2?

+HoloLensARToolKit v0.2 involves a re-write of video pipeline, taking advantage of Windows MediaCapture APIs.
+Compared to [v0.1](https://github.com/qian256/HoloLensARToolKit/releases/tag/v0.1) where the frame data is achieved via Unity WebcamTexture.
+The current implementation uses .NET async features widely, to parallelize video capture, tracking, and Unity rendering.
+The performance of video capture, tracking and Unity rendering are detached.
+It is able to achieve **60fps rendering, 30fps video capture, and 25-30fps tracking**.

+In addition, matrix code mismatch is fixed, and coordinate system representation is more consistent in v0.2.

 ## Example